Where you can target shoot in Michigan

 - in any way that damages trees, signs, or other resources.

 Use proper targets and a dependable backstop, don't attach targets to trees or structures, and pack out everything (including casings and targets).
-One Michigan quirk: target shooting with a rifle, handgun, or shotgun is prohibited in the days just before firearm deer season.
+One Michigan quirk: target shooting with a rifle (including .22 rimfire) or with a shotgun loaded with slugs, buckshot, ball loads, or cut shells is prohibited on public land for the five days before firearm deer season (November 10–14).
 Forests can also post special closures, and fire restrictions may apply — check the specific forest's current alerts before you go.

 Private property — your own or with permission

 You may target shoot on private land — your own, or someone else's with their permission — as long as you do it safely.
-But here's the surprise that trips people up: even on your own land, your local city or charter township may ban or limit where firearms can be discharged (and other local noise, nuisance, or zoning rules can apply too), especially in towns and neighborhoods.
+Even on your own land, your local city or charter township may ban or limit where firearms can be discharged (and other local noise, nuisance, or zoning rules can apply too), especially in towns and neighborhoods.
 So private land is not an automatic green light.
 Always check your local rules first.

 No target shooting (without specific permission or a designated range): state parks and recreation areas (except their ranges), state forest campgrounds and trailheads, anywhere posted closed, across or on roads or water (and anywhere a person could enter the line of fire), and anywhere a local discharge ban is in effect.
 When in doubt, use a range.